For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Watchara Ritjan – Shutterstock

-Compared to London, and most of the south, living costs in Manchester are pretty low.
+Compared to London and most of the south, living costs in Manchester are pretty low.
+However, they're higher than the average student living expenses in the UK.

-We found that the average rent is £459.
-This is a lot higher than the national average – but it's worth remembering that this can vary depending on whether you're living in halls or private housing.
+We found that the average rent is around £646 per month.
+That's £106 higher than the national average – but it's worth remembering that this can vary depending on whether you're living in halls or private housing.

 Monthly student living expenses in Manchester